oshwa/2025.oshwa.org/src/index.md

             <li><a href="https://bsky.app/profile/cyborggarbage.bsky.social">@cyborggarbage</a></li>
         </ul>
         <p>
-            Sid is a queer non-binary trans interdisciplinary artist who loves textiles, cyberpunk and snails.
-They work as the OSHWA's community coordinator and the summit fellowship chair for the OHS.
-They are also co-chair of <a href="">Dinacon</a> and a freelance journalist with bylines in CBC, This Magazine, and Broken Pencil Magazine.
-They are a passionate arts educator and zinester.
-They are probably in the middle of too many projects right now.
-You can find them at <a href="">sidneydrmay.com</a>.
+            Sid Drmay is an artist, maker and freelance journalist based in KW, ON.
+They have a deep passion for zines and run the <a href="https://www.sidneydrmay.com/the-hamilton-zine-machine">Hamilton Zine Machine<a/> as well as KW Zinetopia.
+They have written for <a href="https://this.org/">This Magazine</a>, <a href="https://wayback.archive-it.org/17766/20240210053551/https://shamelessmag.com/">Shameless Magazine</a>, <a href="https://xtramagazine.com/">Xtra Magazine</a> and CBC.
+They currently co-chair the <a href="https://www.dinacon.org/">Digital Naturalism Conference</a> and work as the Community Manager & Fellowship Chair for the Open Source Hardware Association.
+You can find them being annoying online on nearly every platform <a href="https://bsky.app/profile/cyborggarbage.bsky.social">@cyborggarbage</a>.
         </p>
     </div>
 </div>